-- Setting up Your Phone App
+- Setting up Phone Link App

-- Making a call from Windows 10 Computer
+- Making a call from Windows computer

 - Troubleshooting Calls with Your Phone App.